European eyewear giant in merger of Luxottica and Essilor

 Shares in Luxottica and Essilor jumped on the news.

 The statement said the new company would have combined revenues of more than 15 billion euros ($16 billion), 140,000 employees and sales in more than 150 countries.
+It would have a market value of just over 50 billion euros, according to financial information provider Factset.

 Most Read Stories